Captioning and Transcription

 Captions

 Closed captioning (CC) is a text version of spoken dialogue in media that can be turned off and on by the viewer.
-Open captioning (OC) is a text version of spoken dialogue in media.
-These are always in view and cannot be turned off by the viewer.
+Open captioning (OC) is a text version of spoken dialogue in media that are always in view and cannot be turned off.
 Live Captioning is a text version of spoken dialogue in media transcribed in real-time during a live event.

 Captions, in large part due to broadcast regulation, are commonly found on programming whether on television or the Internet.
 The CRTC has established rules regarding captions in English, outlining there must be 100 percent captioning in programming between 6 a.m. and midnight, ensuring there are captions for advertising, promotions and sponsorship.
 Additionally, there must be 100 percent accuracy levels, including correct spelling, between captions and audio for all pre-recorded programs, and 95 percent accuracy rate for live captioning.